jeff-v-h/pt-files/README.md

 - Entity Framework Core 3.1
 - SQL Server 2019

+#### Additional

+- Docker

 ### Installation

 The TypeScript api models are automatically generated/updated every time the back-end successfully builds.
-This file (client/src/api/generated.ts) is committed to source control but should it not be up-to-date, it may be necessary to build the backend first.
+This created file (client/src/api/generated.ts) is committed to source control but should it not be up-to-date, it may be necessary to build the backend first.

+There are two methods of getting up and running, with and without docker.
+For instructions with docker-compose scroll down to the "With Docker" section.

+#### Without Docker

-#### Database
+##### Database

 1. Download SQL Server and ensure the default MSSQLSERVER is present.
-If you wish to use another SQL server, please chagne the connection string appsetting.development.json
+If you wish to use another SQL server, please change the connection string in appsetting.development.json
-2. Ensure method CreateAndSeedDbIfNotExists is uncommented to ensure the database schema is created on back-end startup.
-Uncomment DbContextSeed.Initialise method to seed database.
+2. Ensure method CreateAndSeedDbIfNotExists in Program.cs Main method is uncommented to ensure the database schema is created on back-end startup.

-#### API
+##### API

 1. Open Solution with Visual Studio.
 2. Target PTFiles.Web and Run project on IIS Express.
 3. A new browser should open up to [swagger](http://localhost:5555/swagger) when successfully built, otherwise open browser to [localhost:5555/swagger)](http://localhost:5555/swagger).
 It also serves static content from wwwroot if there are front-end built files existing in there.
 You may navigate to view this static content at [localhost:5555](http://localhost:5555).

-#### Client
+##### Client

 1. Navigate to client project from root `cd client`.
 2. Install dependencies `npm install`.
 3. Run the frontend client `npm start`.
 (It may be necessary to `npm rebuild node-sass` beforehand)
 4. Visit [localhost:3000](http://localhost:3000) in your browser.

+#### With Docker

+Docker Compose tool is used with Nginx reverse proxy to create a multi-container application.

+**Note:** Hot module replacement is not setup by default.
+You will need to uncomment devServer.watchOptions in webpack.dev.js and may need to do additional configuration to get it working.

+1. Open command line to the root of the entire project where docker-compose file sits.
+2. Run `docker-compose up`
+3. Open browser to [localhost:3000](http://localhost:3000).
+If using Windows Home (Docker Toolbox), you may need to visit [192.168.99.100:3000](http://192.168.99.100:3000) (Docker's default ip address) instead.

 ## Production

-CICD is currently not setup.
-The following method manually builds and uploads a zip onto AWS.

-1. Build front-end client first: Navigate to client project from root `cd client` and build with `npm run build`.
-This will build files into src directory's wwwroot folder.
-2. Once front-end is built, navigate back to root `cd ..`.
-3. Build application `dotnet publish -c Release -o publish`.
-This will create a build the files into a directory named 'publish'.
-Old files will be replaced if this directory already exists.
-4. Zip the contents of this publish folder by selecting everything inside (Either use command line or use you local machine's zip package).
-Make sure you zip the inner contents, not the 'publish' directory itself.
-5. Login to AWS and navigate to the correct environment (Please see author for instructions and credentials).
-6. Click 'Upload and Deploy' and select the recently created zip to upload.
+CI/CD is currently setup with Travis CI.

+1. Merge/push any changes to master branch to initiate CI/CD process.

 ## Authors